ph-il / enums

 /** * @method string description() * @method string color() */ #[Meta(Description::class, Color::class)] enum TaskStatus: int { use Metadata; #[Description('Incomplete Task')] #[Color('red')] case INCOMPLETE = 0; #[Description('Completed Task')] #[Color('green')] case COMPLETED = 1; #[Description('Canceled Task')] #[Color('gray')] case CANCELED = 2; }

-And if you're using the same meta property in multiple enums, you can create a dedicated trait that includes this @method annotation.
+If you reuse the same meta property across multiple enums, create a dedicated trait with the @method annotation.

 AsStringSelectableEnum